 Given the importance of hiring and retaining talented people, fostering such an atmosphere can deliver a significant competitive edge for organizations prioritizing delegation.

 As mentioned above, it's not always a trivial task to delegate authority, even if you're convinced of the overall benefits of the practice.
 Managers resist delegation for a variety of reasons, but there tend to be a few that crop up consistently.

 - Perfectionism.
 Some leaders who are afraid to delegate may harbor a fear that the work will suffer without their direct involvement, and that this will reflect poorly upon their own record or reputation.

 - Lower expectations.
 Managers who fail to delegate may do so because they believe the work will be slower or less effective when in the hands of employees.

 - Lack of trust.
 When you're in a position of accountability, it's sometimes difficult to trust others to get the job done.
 This is especially true when delegating authority to new people.

 - Concern over losing control.
 It's not always easy to share the spotlight, nor is it easy to cede control of an important project or task to another person.
 Learning to cede control without micromanagement or subsequent interference is a core challenge for delegating managers.

 - Time management issues.
 There's no denying that delegating often takes more time, as you need to choose and prepare the right person.

-- Misapprehension about the nature of delegation.
+- The misapprehension about the nature of delegation.
 When done properly, delegation doesn't simply "dump extra work" in the laps of employees; it plays a critical role in their professional development.
 Workers crave this responsibility in most cases, rather than wishing to avoid it.